 CTfastrak was opened in March 2015.
 CTfastrak is operated by Connecticut Transit.

 Schedules -- Last Updated: Jan 13, 2020

-Opened June 2018, the CTrail's Hartford Line consists of a commuter rail corridor in Connectcut, with more stations planned for opening.
+Opened June 2018, the CTrail's Hartford Line consists of a commuter rail service in Connectcut, with more stations planned for opening.

-The Hartford Line is a 100 km commuter rail line on a north-south alignment, running from Springfield in the north to New Haven in the south via Hartford on tracks owned by Amtrak.
+The Hartford Line is a commuter rail service on a north-south alignment, running from Springfield in the north to New Haven in the south via Hartford on tracks owned by Amtrak.
 There are 9 stations on the route with more under design and construction.